Recurrence-Aware Long-Term Cognitive Network for Explainable Pattern Classification: Numerical simulations

 To investigate our research hypotheses, we adopt 30 pattern classification datasets taken from the study in \cite{Napolesb} and a case study concerning cybersecurity (to be presented in the last subsection).
 For the sake of convenience, we retained the datasets with numerical features and without missing values.
 Besides, all features have been normalized using the min-max scaling method.
 Table \ref{table:datasets} provides relevant information about these datasets, such as the number of instances, the number of features, the number of classes, and the imbalance ratio.

-In the following experiments, we use the Cohen's Kappa coefficient \cite{kappa1960} for measuring the classifiers' performance.
+In our experiments, we use the Cohen's kappa coefficient \cite{kappa1960} for measuring the classifiers' performance.
 This measure estimates the inter-rater agreement for categorical items and ranges in $[-1,1]$, where $-1$ indicates no agreement between the prediction and the ground-truth values, $0$ means no learning (i.e., random prediction), and $1$ means total agreement or perfect performance.
-While accuracy is considered mainstream when measuring classification rates, the Kappa coefficient is a more robust measure since it considers the agreement occurring by chance, which is especially relevant for datasets with class imbalance \cite{japkowicz2011evaluating,ben2008comparison}.
+While accuracy is considered mainstream, the kappa coefficient is a more robust measure since it considers the agreement occurring by chance, which is relevant for datasets with class imbalance \cite{japkowicz2011evaluating,ben2008comparison}.
+However, we will also report the accuracy values for the sake of completeness.